+Nestlé wants to sell off its baby food brands - SWI swissinfo.ch

 Nestlé wants to sell off its baby food brands

-The French subsidiary of the canton Vaud based food giant Nestlé has entered into "exclusive negotiations" to sell its infant food products, excluding milks, to the French investment fund FnB, which has already bought Mousline purées.
+The French subsidiary of the Swiss food giant Nestlé has entered into "exclusive negotiations" to sell its infant food products, excluding milks, to the French investment fund FnB, which has already bought Mousline purées.

 The deal would “involve the brands sold in France and for export”, as well as the Vosges plant at Arches that produces them, according to the press release, which AWP learned about on Friday.
 It could be finalised during the first half of the year.

-"This proposed sale would have no impact on the employees concerned", the multinational assures us.
+“This proposed sale would have no impact on the employees concerned”, the multinational assures us.
 According to French public television, the Vosges site employs 234 people.
-A CFDT trade union representative interviewed by France 3 Epinal pointed out that "productivity is up.
-In ten years, we've gone from 16,000 tonnes to 33,000 But he acknowledged that the fall in the number of births in France was affecting the business: "We're getting a smaller slice of the cake, and that's having an impact on us", he said.
+A CFDT trade union representative interviewed by France 3 Epinal pointed out that “productivity is up.
+In ten years, we’ve gone from 16,000 tonnes to 33,000.

+But he acknowledged that the fall in the number of births in France was affecting the business: “We’re getting a smaller slice of the cake, and that’s having an impact on us”, he said.

 + Three Swiss companies among the 100 most valuable in the world

-Until the transaction is completed, the teams dedicated to these activities in Issy-les-Moulineaux, where Nestlé France is headquartered, and in Arches will continue their activities within the Group.
+Until the transaction is complete, the teams responsible for these activities in Issy-les-Moulineaux, where Nestlé France is headquartered, and in Arches will continue their activities within the group.

 Focus on infant formulas

-Nestlé France will withdraw from the NaturNes, Babicao and Babivanille baby food brands, as well as the P'tit franchises, in order to "strengthen the development of its infant formula business, a historical and strategic pillar of the Group", according to the document.
+Nestlé France will withdraw from the NaturNes, Babicao and Babivanille baby food brands, as well as the P’tit franchises, in order to “strengthen the development of its infant formula business, a historical and strategic pillar of the group”, according to the document.
 Nidal and Guigoz infant and growing-up milks are manufactured in Boué in northern France.

 + How Nestle Factories Keep Running in a Country Torn by Putin’s War